 ▢ Identify horn, flares, VHF radio, and bilge pumps

-▢ Remind passengers that everyone on board should be a lookout
+▢ Remind passengers that everyone on board should be on a lookout

 Review safe boating tips for guests